 EPA Requirement to Review a Representative Subset of at least 25% of Non-chemical Identity CBI Claims

-In satisfying the obligation to review a representative subset of 25% of non-chemical identity CBI claims, EPA reviews every fourth submission received that contains non-chemical identity CBI claims.
-Submissions in which the only CBI claim is for chemical identity will not be reviewed as part of the 25% requirement because chemical identity CBI claims are already generally required to be reviewed under TSCA section14(g)(1)(C)(i).
-Similarly, also not included in the reviews will be submissions with only CBI claims for the data elements identified in section 14(c)(2).
+In satisfying the obligation to review a representative subset of 25% of non-specific chemical identity CBI claims, EPA reviews every fourth submission received that contains non-specific chemical identity CBI claims.
+Submissions in which the only CBI claim is for a specific chemical identity will not be reviewed as part of the 25% requirement because specific chemical identity CBI claims are already generally required to be reviewed under TSCA section14(g)(1)(C)(i).
+Similarly, also not included in the reviews will be submissions with CBI claims for information exempt from substantiation (TSCA section 14(c)(2)).
 EPA may modify its selection and review procedures in the future, as it gains experience with the new law.

-EPA’s review and determination of a CBI claim result in the claim being approved, approved in part and denied in part, or denied.
-If a claim is denied or approved in part and denied in part, EPA provides a written statement explaining the reasons for the denial or denial in part according to the provisions of TSCA section 14(g)(2).
-Submitters whose claims have been asserted according to the requirements in section 14(c) and which have been denied or approved in part and denied in part can appeal the denial in a United States District Court according to the requirements of TSCA section 14(g)(2)(D).
+CBI claims can be approved, approved in part and denied in part, or denied by EPA as a result of a review.
+If a claim is approved in part and denied in part or denied, EPA provides a written statement explaining the reasons for the denial or denial in part according to the provisions of TSCA section 14(g)(2).
+Submitters whose claims have been asserted according to the requirements in section 14(c) and which have been approved in part and denied in part or denied can appeal the denial in a United States District Court according to the requirements of TSCA section 14(g)(2)(D).